CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

    ![Manage Your Virtual Machine](../Media/gext2.png)

 3. If you have not extended the duration prior to when the lab is about to end, a pop-up will appear, giving you the option to extend.
 Click **OK** to proceed.

-## Pasting Commands in the PowerShell/CloudShell Environment

-Please make sure to use the **CTRL+SHIFT+V** or **CTRL+V** keys when pasting commands inside the PowerShell/CloudShell environment instead of right-clicking

 ## Let's Get Started with Azure Portal